Jeff Scott

-Jeffrey Bradford Scott (born December 28, 1980) is an American football coach.
-He was the head coach at the University of South Florida from 2020 to 2022.
+Jeffrey Bradford Scott (born December 28, 1980) is an American former football coach.
+He served as the head football coach at the University of South Florida from 2020 to 2022.

 Playing career

 Born in Arcadia, Florida, Scott later lived in Seneca, South Carolina and graduated from the Hammond School in Columbia, South Carolina in 1999.
 He played quarterback on the football team and was also an outfielder and pitcher on the baseball team in high school.
 Scott played college football at Clemson University under head coach Tommy Bowden.
 He lettered three years (2000–2002) as a wide receiver.
 He also played special teams for most of his playing career, serving as the holder for place kicks.
 He participated in three bowl games while playing at Clemson: the 2001 Gator Bowl, 2001 Humanitarian Bowl, and 2002 Tangerine Bowl.

 Coaching career

 Early career

 Scott started his coaching career as the head football coach for Blythewood High School in Blythewood, South Carolina in 2006.
 He won a state title in his first and only year, at age 25.
 This was Blythewood's football program's inaugural year as well.
 It is believed to be the first time in South Carolina high school football history that a first-year head football coach led his program to a state title in its first year of fielding a team.
 After one year coaching at the high school level, he then served as wide receivers coach for the Presbyterian Blue Hose in 2007.